Lucmeister55/lvisser/plan.md

 ## Predictive Model Methylation

-Use segmentation to reduce CpG dimensionality, no need to account for hemi-methylation or haplotype phasing (average probs across reads for every position)
+Use segmentation to reduce CpG dimensionality, no need to account for hemi-methylation or haplotype phasing (average probs across reads for every position).
+Only keep CpGs from table that are positionally covered by all samples used.

 ### Annotation-Based